Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/c_coding.md

 My latest exercise [Portknock](https://github.com/Eliot-Roxbergh/task_portknocker) gives an example on how to develop in C (cmake, code analysis, GCC flags, unit tests, ..), and [Static Analysis](https://github.com/Eliot-Roxbergh/static_analysis) compares different static analysis tools for C.

-For details on security for the C language see [Secure C](https://github.com/Eliot-Roxbergh/examples/blob/master/c_programming/book_secure_c.md) that contains my study notes, intended for use a as reference.
+For reading on security for the C language see [Secure C](https://github.com/Eliot-Roxbergh/examples/blob/master/c_programming/book_secure_c.md) that contains my study notes, intended for use as a reference.

 ### Primary Examples